Salt Hotels Restoring Historic North Loop Buildings for The West

 A new boutique hotel is making its way to the North Loop in downtown Minneapolis.
 Salt Hotels is adding The West Hotel, a property sitting near the riverside front of the North Loop, to its roster.

-The West will house 123 luxe guest rooms, a fireside lounge, library, a stone cellar cocktail and rooftop bar, communal work spaces, and a new restaurant by James Beard award-winning chef Tim McKee (whose credits include La Belle Vie, Solera, and Barrio to name a few).
+The West will house 123 luxe guest rooms, leased retail outlets, a fireside lounge, library, a stone cellar cocktail bar and rooftop bar, communal work spaces, and a new restaurant by James Beard award-winning chef Tim McKee (whose credits include La Belle Vie, Solera, and Barrio to name a few).

 Salt’s nationwide hotels bring a breath of fresh air to the buildings their enterprises inhabit, with properties in Los Angeles, Miami, Nantucket, and the Hudson Valley.
-The West will be Salt's first Midwest venture, continuing the brand's legacy with the restoration of four historic downtown Minneapolis buildings on 1st Street.
+The West will be Salt's first Midwest venture, continuing the brand's legacy with the restoration of four historic, 19th Century downtown Minneapolis buildings on 1st Street and 2nd Avenue where the Commutator building (which opened as a hotel and was a longtime brass foundry) sits.

 “My partners and I are elated to bring these iconic historic buildings back to life, while setting a new standard for superb design and hospitality excellence in Minneapolis,” David Wilson, a partner of Minneapolis-based developer Commutator, LLC, said in a press release.
 “With Salt Hotels’ gracious management style, The West will be a welcoming community gathering place for locals, and an inspiring destination for visitors from around the world.”